- Obtain a copy of your transcript from ALL institutions attended (do not just use one that may have transfer credits from each institution).

 Participating schools may have differing requirements for the evaluation of foreign coursework.
 Please refer to the school specific instructions in determining which documentation should be submitted.
-Please forward all equivalency evaluations, foreign coursework assessments and transcripts to NursingCAS.
+Please forward all equivalency evaluations and foreign coursework assessments to NursingCAS.

 Overseas U.S. Institution Coursework